Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Results

 \subsection{Reconstruction from Individual Frequency Maps}

 The remote dipole field reconstructed from Planck individual frequency maps at 100, 143, 217, and 353 GHz and unWISE blue galaxies are shown in Fig.~\ref{fig:freq_maps}.
-All maps contain localized features with an amplitude orders of magnitude larger than the typical fluctuations away from the galactic plane (note the non-linear color scaling in the figures - small amplitudes are linear while large amplitudes are logarithmic).
+All maps contain localized features in the galactic plane with an amplitude orders of magnitude larger than the typical fluctuations away from the galactic plane (note the non-linear color scaling in the figures - small amplitudes are linear while large amplitudes are logarithmic).
 One such feature is a negative amplitude band encompassing the galactic plane.
 The other are localized spots with a large positive amplitude, confined near the galactic plane.
 These features are correlated among the different frequencies - the negative amplitude band has nearly the same width/morphology and the positive amplitude features are located at the same positions.
-The presence of foreground artifacts concentrated near the galactic plane is not surprising given the strong galactic emission in the Planck maps as well as the visible galactic contamination in the unWISE galaxy density (see Fig.~\ref{fig:unwise_input}).
+The presence of foreground artifacts concentrated near the galactic plane is not surprising given the strong galactic emission in the Planck maps as well as the visible galactic contamination and removal of stars in the unWISE galaxy density (see Fig.~\ref{fig:unwise_input}).
 The large amplitude features at any frequency are within the reconstruction mask, as seen in Fig.~\ref{fig:freq_maps} (middle row and bottom-right).
-The quadratic estimator is highly local (it relies on the small angular-scale cross-correlations), so there is little leakage between contaminated and uncontaminated regions; we conclude that galactic foregrounds can be effectively mitigated by masking.
+The quadratic estimator is local (it relies on the small angular-scale cross-correlations), so there is little leakage between contaminated and uncontaminated regions; we conclude that galactic foregrounds can be effectively mitigated by masking.

 For further analysis, we apply the reconstruction mask described in Sec.~\ref{sec:masking}.
 Clearly visible in the individual unmasked frequency maps is a large monopole, which is positive at 100 GHz, almost null at 143 GHz, and increasingly negative at 217 and 353 GHz.
-As our first step, we therefore use the healpix function \texttt{fit\_dipole} to estimate and remove the best-fit monopole and dipole from the masked maps.
-The magnitude of the monopole as well as the magnitude and direction of the dipole are recorded in Table~\ref{table:monodipo}.
+We observe the same trend at 545 and 857 GHz.
+We use the healpix function \texttt{fit\_monopole} to estimate and remove the best-fit monopole from the masked maps.
+The magnitudes of the monopole (defined as the average over un-masked pixels) are recorded in Table~\ref{table:monodipo}.